smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 of a transition map.

 Transition Map
-   A transition map is belongs to a state.
+   A transition map belongs to a state.
 It associates an event with a successor state (or states).
 That is, when the event arrives and the state is active, it causes the current state to become *inactive* and the successor state (or states) to become *active*.